Best Prenatal Vitamins for Men and Women in 2023

 How early should you begin to take prenatal vitamins?

 Experts recommend beginning prenatal vitamins three to six months before you hope to conceive, for men and women alike.
-For women, starting prenatal vitamins well before conception can reduce the risk of miscarriage by providing all the nutrients maturing eggs need for the best quality.
+For women, starting prenatal vitamins well before conception can provide key nutrients maturing eggs need for the best quality.
 In men, this preconception window is a critical time to optimize and support sperm through the maturing process.

-Starting prenatal vitamins early may also reduce symptoms of nausea and vomitng once you become pregnant – another reason to get started early.
+Starting prenatal vitamins early may also reduce symptoms of nausea and vomiting once you become pregnant – another reason to get started early.

 What else do prenatal vitamins do?